- President: Miriam Schwartz

 Ritual Committee: Rabbi Joshua Samuels, Leader.

-Scholarship Committee: Provides financial assistance via the Rabbi Fred Gardner Scholarship fund to qualifying Congregants.
+Scholarship Committee: Provides financial assistance via the Rabbi Fred Gartner Scholarship fund to qualifying Congregants.
 Applicants who attend post secondary schooling and would benefit from financial assistance are potential recipients.
 Applicants should participate in synagogue activities, be Jewish, and strive for academic excellence.
 Emil Hecht, Chair.

 University Liaison Committee: Maintains a channel of communication between the congregation and WWU students.
 Works informally with the University Hillel Group as well.
 Steven Garfinkle, Chair.

-Task Forces and Other Groups:
+Task Forces and Other Positions:

 Chevra Kadisha: Provides ritual purification for the dead (tahara), when desired by the family of the deceased.
 Three volunteers, either all-male or all-female, are in attendance.
 Debbie Adelstein, Leader